 Bellagio The Italian Lakes, Italy Travel Guide

-The italian republic has several major mobile providers, including TIM, Vodafone, and WindTre.
+Italy has several major mobile providers, including TIM, Vodafone, and WindTre.
 Local SIM cards are available from official retailers in bigger towns such as Como or Milan.
-Your passport is vital for registration.
+Your passport is essential for registration.

-Nearly all hotels and many restaurants and cafes in Bellagio extend free Wi-Fi access for their patrons.
+Most hotels and many restaurants and cafes in Bellagio extend free Wi-Wi-fi availability for their patrons.
 Quality and speed vary.

 A Posta Italiana (Italian Post Office) operates in Bellagio.
 It accepts postcards or packages for sending.
 Hours typically see limits.